shachar731945/light-classnames/README.md

 # light-classnames
 This package is a **very-light** ([typescript](https://www.typescriptlang.org/) written) substitute to the [classnames](https://www.npmjs.com/package/classnames) package with only the most important and commonly used features implemented:

-- literal `string` that will always be included
+- literal `string` that will always be included.
-- objects where the key defines the `string` and the value represents whether to include the `string` or not.
+- objects where the key defines the className and the value represents whether to include the className or not.
+- `null` and `undefined` values are ignored.

 Because of this, all the examples shown in the original `className` README.md file will work here too.
 ```js